lucasmelocvl/php-evolution-from-7.2/README.md

 # php-evolution-from-7.2
-Easy reference list of the main changes on PHP from 7.2 to 8.2.

-Atualização 7.2 ao 8.2
+List de referência das principais mudanças do PHP 7.2 até 8.2.

 Atualização 7.2 ao 8.2